 His first company was a branch office for Lyon based Marga international.
 The concept was to develop export markets for SMEs in the East of France.
 “We specialized in acting as an export entity for companies that dealt in professional kitchen appliances.
 We were selling a service – facilitating business for them.
 About 50% of the business we did was with a company called Santos that manufactures coffee grinders.”

-Frederic’s next venture involved working for a company that held the contract to provide professional supplies to governement operated hotels in Burma – “It was a fantastic gig, and being in Yangon in those years was an experience that defies description.
+Frederic’s next venture involved working for a company that held the contract to provide professional supplies to government-operated hotels in Burma – “It was a fantastic gig, and being in Yangon in those years was an experience that defies description.
 I remember we were using military planes as our logistics backbone, and despite having a significant workload, I still somehow found the time to develop Yangon’s first supermarket properties under the “Asia Light” brand.
-We were supplying all the everyday goods for the French Total people there”.
+We were supplying all the every day goods for the French Total people there”.

 From Zero to 50 Million in 12 years

-“How did you get into this business?” we ask.
+“How did you get into this business?” the Vimi interviewer asks.

-“There are two way stations in my life that led me to where I am now with Eighty8capital.
+“There are two-way stations in my life that led me to where I am now with Eighty8capital.
 The first was when I was nine years old, and saw my first sports car.
 It was nicknamed the “Batmobile” – the BMW e9 3.0 CSL.
-I fell in love immediately, and that love has only grown stronger in the thirty eight years that have gone by since.
-The second was my experience at the Harvard’s Owner and President Management Program, where I came to an understanding about the nature of luxury markets.
+I fell in love immediately, and that love has only grown stronger in the thirty-eight years that have gone by since.
+The second was my experience at Harvard’s Owner and President Management Program, where I came to an understanding of the nature of luxury markets.
 You see, at the high end, markets for tangible luxury items, like wines, art, and cars, are heavily regulated by an interior model that creates and protects the value of the assets.
-I believe there’s a huge opportunity for making profit by extending that interior model below the top percent of the market, into the middle range of existing assets, which is far less tightly regulated.
-A deregulated market, like the one represented by classic European cars from the 1970’s and 1980’s is primarily a passionate market, so it’s much more prone to the creation of margins via a conscious drive to inflate value.
+I believe there’s a huge opportunity for making a profit by extending that interior model below the top per cent of the market, into the middle range of existing assets, which is far less tightly regulated.
+A deregulated market, like the one represented by classic European cars from the 1970s and 1980s, is primarily a passionate market, so it’s much more prone to the creation of margins via a conscious drive to inflate value.
 And that’s what excites me”.

 We ask Frederic if this isn’t similar to the inflation of stock values, and he answers truthfully that indeed it is “But that’s exactly the allure of this deregulated market – It’s perfectly OK here, and if I can pull it off, there’s no reason for me not to.”